 Kama River on the map

-Among the largest settlements, which are located on the banks of the Kama, one can distinguish Solikamsk, Krasnokamsk, Perm, Sarapul, Nizhnekamsk, Naberezhnye Chelny.
+Among the largest settlements, which are located on the banks of the Kama, we can highlight Solikamsk, Krasnokamsk, Perm, Sarapul, Nizhnekamsk, Naberezhnye Chelny.
 More than 70 thousand tributaries flow into the Kama, the most significant of which are the South Keltma, Chusovaya, Vishera, Pilva, Lupya, Polrysh and others.

-Grayling and taimen live in the upper reaches of the Kama.
-In addition to them, sterlet, sturgeon, carp, pike perch, burbot, catfish are found in the waters of the river.
-Fishermen are not left without a catch; perch, ruff, and ide are good for bait.
-Caught asp, bleak, chub, pike, crucian carp, silver bream.
-In addition, Kama has commercial value: many fish live in its waters, such as bream, sturgeon, pike perch, sterlet, carp, perch and many others.
+The upper reaches of the Kama River are inhabited by grayling and taimen.
+In addition to them, the waters of the river contain sterlet, sturgeon, carp, pike perch, burbot, and catfish.
+Fishermen are not left without a catch; perch, ruff, and ide work well on the fishing rod.
+Asp, bleak, chub, pike, crucian carp, and silver bream are caught.
+In addition, Kama has commercial value: its waters are home to many fish, such as bream, sturgeon, pike perch, sterlet, carp, perch and many others.

-Several reservoirs have been created on the Kama River and hydroelectric power stations are operating.
-The largest is the Kamskaya hydroelectric power station, near which the Kama reservoir is located.
-Kama is navigable: there are many ports and marinas on it.
-It also connects with other waterways major rivers, such as the Ob, Volga, Neva, Don and others.
+Several reservoirs have been created on the Kama River and hydroelectric power stations operate.
+The largest is the Kama Hydroelectric Power Station, near which the Kama Reservoir is located.
+The Kama is navigable: it has many ports and marinas.
+It is also connected by waterways to other large rivers such as the Ob, Volga, Neva, Don and others.
 Numerous cruise and passenger flights pass along the river.
-It also hosts major sailing competitions - the Kama Cup.
+Major sailing competitions - the Kama Cup - are also held here.

 The nature of the Kama basin and the Kama River is very diverse.
-In the upper reaches, the mountain slopes of the Ural Range approach its shores.
-Then the Kama flows through the plateau and low plains.
+In the upper reaches, the mountain slopes of the Ural Range approach its banks.
+Then the Kama flows through the plateau and low-lying plains.

-In the upper course, the river is surrounded by the Siberian taiga and coniferous forests, in the lower reaches - oak groves and mixed forests.
-AT deciduous forests birch, maple, ash, linden, and aspen predominate.
-Hazel, bird cherry, buckthorn, honeysuckle, euonymus grow as undergrowth.
+In the upper reaches the river is surrounded by the Siberian taiga and coniferous forests, in the lower reaches - oak groves and mixed forests.
+IN deciduous forests birch, maple, ash, linden, and aspen predominate.
+Hazel, bird cherry, buckthorn, honeysuckle, and euonymus grow as undergrowth.

 The fauna is represented by more than 40 different species.
-Martens, squirrels, weasels are found in the forests.
-There are moose, wild boars, roe deer, wolves, hares.
-The lynx lives in remote deaf corners.
-Chipmunk and nutcracker are found in taiga forests.
+The forests are inhabited by martens, squirrels, and weasels.
+There are moose, wild boars, roe deer, wolves, and hares.
+The lynx lives in remote, remote corners.
+Chipmunks and nutcrackers are found in taiga forests.

-There are a lot of forest birds: woodpecker, cuckoo, titmouse, bullfinches, corncrake.
-Jay eagle owl, hoopoe, sea eagle, harrier live.
-From rare species listed in the Red Book, there are golden eagle, saker falcon, osprey, peregrine falcon, black stork.
+There are many forest birds: woodpecker, cuckoo, tit, bullfinches, corncrake.
+Inhabited by jay owl, hoopoe, sea eagle, harrier.
+From rare species, listed in the Red Book, there are golden eagles, saker falcons, ospreys, peregrine falcons, and black storks.

-Seagulls, mallard ducks, mute swan, woodcock nest near the water.
+Seagulls, mallard ducks, mute swan, and woodcock nest near the water.
 In spring, cranes and wild geese are found in floodplain meadows.
-In winter time for open spaces you can meet a polar owl.
+In winter time open spaces You can see a polar owl.

-Of the aquatic vegetation, the yellow egg-pod, water lily, cattail, reeds predominate.
-On the surface of the water, in the backwaters and bays of the river, aquatic vegetation is developed.
+Aquatic vegetation is dominated by yellow capsule, water lily, cattail, and reed.
+Aquatic vegetation is developed on the surface of the water, in the backwaters and bays of the river.
 Underwater vegetation is also well developed.
 Photo materials used from Wikimedia © Foto, Wikimedia Commons

 What else to read